iweinacker/budgetapp/README.md

 - I confirm that the navigator responds correctly and takes you where it corresponds.
 - I confirm that every internal link works and takes you where it corresponds.
 - I confirm that the form react at it should force you to give the full information except for the comment section.
-- I confirm that every action of the budget calculator respond as it should
+- I confirm that every action of the budget calculator respond as it should.

 ### Validator Testing